-Net cash provided by operating activities of \$332.1 million for the three months ended March 4, 2011 was primarily comprised of net income plus the net effect of non-cash items.
-The primary working capital sources of cash were net income coupled with decreases in trade receivables and increases in deferred revenue.
-Trade receivables decreased primarily from product that was shipped in the second half of the fourth quarter of fiscal 2010 and collected during the first quarter of 2011.
-Increases in deferred revenue related primarily to billing of annual maintenance and support renewals in the first months of the fiscal year, combined with increased activity for Omniture hosted services.
+Net cash provided by operating activities of \$721.4 million for the six months ended June 3, 2011 was primarily comprised of net income plus the net effect of non-cash items.
+The primary working capital sources of cash were net income coupled with increases in deferred revenue.
+Increases in deferred revenue related primarily to billing of annual royalty fees, license renewals, upgrade plans and maintenance and support renewals during the first six months of the fiscal year in addition to an increase in activity for Omniture hosted and professional services.

-The primary working capital uses of cash were decreases in accrued expenses primarily related to the payment of fiscal 2010 bonuses in the first quarter of fiscal 2011.
-During the three months ended March 4, 2011, we also made our second semiannual interest payment associated with our Notes totaling \$31.1 million.
+The primary working capital uses of cash were decreases in accrued expenses coupled with increases in trade receivables and prepaid expenses and other assets.
+Decreases in accrued expenses primarily related to payment of fiscal year 2010 bonuses during the first six months of the fiscal year.
+During the six months ended June 3, 2011, we also made our second semi-annual interest payment associated with our Notes totaling \$31.1 million.
+Trade receivables increased primarily due to products shipped during the latter half of the second quarter of fiscal 2011 as a result of the launch of CS 5.5.
+Prepaid expenses and other assets increased primarily due to prepayments made to our software vendors during the second quarter of 2011 for annual licenses offset in part by amortization during the period.